jaycoh/WordScapes-Solver/README.md

         return new ArrayList<>(Arrays.asList(splits));
     }

 ** The suggestion was to use a system of shared tiles to model the layout of the board.
 Before this suggestion, I had been trying to create a connecting point within each word that would let the program know when and which words overlap.
-You can see the very start of this implementation in an older push.
+The beginning of this implementation can be seen in an older push.
 This peer in no way wrote any code or designed anyting for this program.